-The train station in the city centre, is situated around 1.5 miles away and is walkable from the ground.
+Leicester Railway Station is located in the City Centre, around 1.5 miles away and is walkable from the King Power Stadium.
 This should take you around 25-30 minutes.
 Please note that there is normally a heavy Police presence around the station.

 At the King Power Stadium